 3 Examples of Lewin’s 3-Stage Model in Action

 To understand Lewin’s change theory, let’s look at the case study of Nissan and how it supported and drove its change initiative by applying the theories of Lewin’s 3-stage change model.

 The Japanese automaker Nissan Motor Company was on the verge of bankruptcy due to its huge debt and constantly declining market share.
 However, Nissan entered into a strategic alliance with Renault under the change agent Carlos Ghosn where Nissan aimed to get rid of its financial debt.
 At the same time, Renault wanted to expand its market share.

-Carlos Ghosn was faced with the challenge of implementing a transformational change and turning around the operations of Nissan to make it profitable.
-He formed multiple cross-functional teams to reduce employee pushback and recommend a robust action plan in different functions.
+Carlos Ghosn faced the challenge of implementing a transformational change and turning around the operations of Nissan to make it profitable.
+He formed multiple cross-functional teams to reduce employee pushback and recommend a robust action plan for different functions.
 He developed a strong change management strategy to tackle various business challenges and increased employee involvement in the change journey through effective communication and positive reinforcement.

 To refreeze the behavioral change of the team members, he introduced performance-based pay, empowered employees to try non-conventional methods, and implemented an open feedback system for guiding and facilitating the employees in enhancing workplace adaptability.